-This guide is for installing the LoginTC AD FS Connector on Windows Server 2016.
+This guide is for installing the LoginTC AD FS Connector on Windows Server 2016 and Windows Server.
 For AD FS on Windows Server 2012 R2, see Two factor authentication for Active Directory Federation Services (AD FS) on Windows Server 2012 R2.

 The LoginTC AD FS Connector protects access to your Microsoft Active Directory Federation Services (AD FS) by adding a second factor LoginTC challenge to existing username and password authentication.
 The LoginTC AD FS Connector provides a LoginTC multi-factor authentication (MFA) method to your AD FS deployment.